Brian Clark, Founder of Copyblogger

 Clark’s second business (his first successful one) was a small law firm.
 “That was the only thing I had to sell,” Clark says.
 “I had four years’ legal experience and a law degree.”

 Most young attorneys have difficulty developing clients, but Clark wasn’t one of them.
 With his previous digital marketing experience, he developed a long client list using an email newsletter.
 At that moment, an entrepreneur was born.
 Also, because law wasn’t his main passion, Clark didn’t hesitate to be choosy with his clients.

 “I took only the clients that would pay me best, had interesting projects, or would put me on retainer,” Clark says.
 “And that was another smart move, because I didn’t really want to practice law, so I had the guts to turn things away.
 I only had so much time, so I’d take enough business in order to make good money and also have time to work on other business.”

 The third and fourth businesses on Clark’s resume were both in the real estate industry.
 Like law, Clark wasn’t particularly passionate about real estate, but he recognized the income potential and saw a chance to fill a void in the marketplace.
 Where other realtors and brokers had tried and failed, Clark was able to open two brokerage firms completely online.

-“I had already learned so much just by doing it, that I knew it was going to be like shooting fish in a barrel,” Clark says.
+“I had already learned so much [about digital marketing] just by doing it, that I knew it was going to be like shooting fish in a barrel,” Clark says.
 “Honestly, it was.”
 Within the first six months, Clark was making over $10,000 per month, and after a couple years, he was making over $50,000 per month.
 His businesses circulated around two niche offerings.

 “That was another important thing,” Clark says.
 “Some people are afraid to specialize, and yet that’s the way that you can really own enough business to really do well.”